Year - 2026

 Burnaby Central Railway.

-After check-out we board our charter motocoach at 9:00am for the journey over the 1937 built Lions Gate Bridge spanning over the Vancouver Harbor.
+After check-out we board our charter motocoach at 9:00am.
 Our motorcoach will take us on a circle tour of Stanley Park including stops at Lumberman's Arch and Prospect Point gift shops and Lookout!
 We continue through downtown Vancouver along Beach Avenue with a stop at the Roundhouse Community Arts & Recreation Center to view Canada's acclaimed Canadian Pacific Railway 4-4-0 locomotive No. 374 inside the Roundhouse.
 We will have an early lunch at 11:30am at Queen Elizabeth Park at the Season In The Park Restaurant, overlooking Vancouver City.
 After lunch we take a walking tour of the ex-Volcano and it's Queen Elizabeth "Quarry Garden" within the Volcano interior with a stop at the Bloedel 'Domed' Conservatory.

 We then depart for the Central Station Depot as a very special transcontinenal passenger train is waiting for us called “The Canadian” operated by Via Rail Canada.
 Train boarding begins at 2:30pm and departs Vancouver at 3:00pm.
 Our group is in first class sleepers and once you get all settled into your private cabin the first call for dinner in the Dining Car is at 5:00pm.
 Join your tour guide in the Dome car for "Appies and a Mimosa Cocktail" as we roll Eastbound towards the Fraser and Thompson River Canyons.
 With June being the longest days of sunlight we will enjoy the scenic views of both canyons since sunset is roughly 9:00pm and darkness at 9:30pm.